How to hyperlink in Photoshop

 Iggy is an entrepreneur, blogger, and designer who loves experimenting with new web design techniques, collating creative website designs, and writing about the latest design fonts, themes, plugins, inspiration, and more.
 You can follow him on Twitter

-4 thoughts on “How to hyperlink in Photoshop”
+4 thoughts on “How to Hyperlink in Photoshop”

 1. I am desperately trying to figure out how you create a hyperlink in a jpeg-picture.
 It needs to be a jpeg-file, not html, since it is a picture that is to be automatically included in Outlook (as a banner at the bottom).
 Is this possible?